Zandgar11/Zandgar11/README.md

 - 👋 Hi, I’m @Zandgar11
 - 👀 I’m interested in all with computers =)
-- 🌱 I’m currently learning: hacking (ethical)
+- 🌱 I’m currently learning: hacking (ethical), sybersecurity, social engineering, msdos programmation, arduino, Minecraft speed run, and many other things
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a flubidubidubadoubalali project (if it exists)
 - 📫 How to reach me: Zandgar on discord, corentin.charlesdinam@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: he
 - ⚡ Fun fact: Idk how to make 3d in python... (it's not really a fun fact, but I don't have any ideas of fun facts so...)

 <!---